I once told my fiance about type systems.

 The reason why Elm stopped talking about functional programming was because it hid the essential idea that Elm embodied.

 And instead of changing the perception of dynamic typing (much fun with that), I would just suggest talking about it in some fashion, that truthfully expresses the core identity.

 I would suggest rethinking, how we talk about features, and take Elm and others as an example.

-Let's talk about our awesome optional type system.
+Let's talk about our awesome type system.